SovereignCloudStack/website/source/About/index.en.md

-the Infrastructure sub working group, the Architecture of Standards work package, the product and service board, the minimal viable gaia piloting group, the self-descriptions work package and the cross-cloud service orchestration group.
+the Infrastructure sub working group, the Architecture of Standards work package, the product and service board, the minimal viable gaia piloting group, the self-descriptions work package and the cross-environment service orchestration group.

 There is a close link with the Gaia-X Federation Services ([gxfs](https://gxfs.de/)) effort.
 There is a shared vision of